[This article was originally published on June 2021, and had since been updated to reflect current events.]

 Right now, the closest thing we have to the proposed ‘new Mageran’ would be the Independent Special Committee on Emergency 2021, although the only known function of that one is to advise the Agong on when it’s okay to end the Emergency… and not much else.
 The multi-purposed Mageran, if established, would replace this committee.
 However…

-Despite the Shark Tank-worthy pitch, people don’t seem to think that we need a Mageran now.
+Despite the Shark Tank-worthy pitch, people didn’t seem to think that we need a Mageran then.
 For one thing, they said that the circumstances are different: we’re facing a health emergency instead of riots now.
 And while we needed a Mageran in 1969 because Malaysia had no working Cabinet to handle the chaos, we now have more Ministers and Deputies than there are people in Perlis.

 Others, like those in the Pakatan presidential council, had pointed out that ending the Emergency and restoring the Parliament should take priority over forming another council.

 Following Tun M’s proposal, the Agong had advised that the proposal for a Mageran must come from the government.
 But since the government (and most other MPs) aren’t keen on the idea, it seems that the Mageran will stay a suggestion.

 “At the moment, I don’t think Mageran will happen at all.
 The secretary to Muhyiddin gave a nine-minute talk, dismissing the idea of Mageran.
 According to him, everything is going fine amid the pandemic, economic issues and other problems we are facing,” – Tun Dr Mahathir, as reported by The Edge Markets.